-Your Ultimate Guide to Rapid Transformational Therapy® by Marisa Peer
+Rapid Transformational Therapy®: Your Ultimate Guide to RTT by Marisa Peer

 - Dec 22, 2025

-Updated for 2026: This guide was originally published in 2025 and has been refreshed for 2026 to keep it current, clear, and genuinely helpful.
+Updated for 2026: this guide was originally published in 2025 and refreshed for 2026 to keep it current, helpful, and aligned with how RTT is officially described today.

 Rapid Transformational Therapy (RTT®) at a Glance